18+

 All qualified nations, full hierarchy, country pages built for tournament search.

 First, second and third-choice penalty takers for every club in Europe's top five leagues.
-Built as a live reference for bettors, fantasy players and anyone who needs the full hierarchy, not a stale one-name list from August.
+Built as a live intelligence file for bettors, fantasy players and anyone who needs the full hierarchy, not a stale one-name list from August.

 The newest team-level edits and re-checks across the five leagues, pulled from the latest club files rather than a full-page reset.